schlatterbeck/pgapy/README.rst

   separate function for each datatype, so ``PGAGetBinaryAllele``, ``PGAGetCharacterAllele``, ``PGAGetIntegerAllele``, ``PGAGetRealAllele`` all become ``get_allele``.
 Same holds true for ``set_allele``.
-- Whenever a name in PGApack has a "Value" or "Flag" suffix, I've left this out, so ``PGAGetFitnessCmaxValue`` becomes ``fitness_cmax`` and ``PGAGetMutationAndCrossoverFlag`` becomes ``mutation_and_crossover``, the only exception to this rule is for the
+- Whenever a name in PGAPack has a "Value" or "Flag" suffix, I've left this out, so ``PGAGetFitnessCmaxValue`` becomes ``fitness_cmax`` and ``PGAGetMutationAndCrossoverFlag`` becomes ``mutation_and_crossover``, the only exception to this rule is for the